-- 1. Log in to Service Manager as a system administrator. - 2.
-Navigate to Configuration Management > Administration > Add New Device Type, and click Next. - 3.
-In Device Type Name, type a descriptive name for the new CI type.
+- 1. Log in to Service Manager as a system administrator. - Navigate to Configuration Management > Administration > Add New CI Type, and click Next. - 3.
+In the CI Type Name field, type a descriptive name for the new CI type.
 For example, RDBMS. - 4.
-In Device Type, type a name for the new CI type.
-For example, rdbms.

-5. Click Next.

-- 6. In View Form, type the name of the view form you created for the new CI type.
+In the CI Type field, type a name for the new CI type.
+For example, rdbms. - 5.
+Click Next. - 6.
+In View Form, type the name of the view form you created for the new CI type.
 For example, configurationItemRDBMS. - 7.
 In Bulk Update Form, type the name of the bulk update form you created for the new CI type.
 For example, device.rdbms.bulkupdate. - 8.
 Click Next. - 9.
 In Attribute File, select the table you created for the CI type.
-For example, rdbms.

-10. Click Next.

-- 11. Click Next to keep the default setting for Fields Specific to the Attribute File. - 12.
-In Join Def Record, select the join definition you created for this CI type.
-For example, joinRDBMS. - 13.
-Click Next. - 14.
-In Subtypes, add necessary subtypes for the CI type.
-For example, Oracle and SQL Server. - 15.
-Click Next. - 16.
-Check the Activate Device Type check box. - 17.
-Click Next to save the new CI type.
+For example, rdbms. - 10.
+Click Next. - 11.
+Click Next to keep the default setting for Fields Specific to the Attribute File.

+- 12. In the Join Def Record field, select the join definition you created for this CI type.
+For example, joinRDBMS.

+- 13. Click Next.

+- 14. In the Subtypes field, add necessary subtypes for the CI type.
+For example, Oracle and SQL Server.

+- 15. Click Next.

+- 16. Check the Activate CI Type check box.

+- 17. Click Next to save the new CI type.